mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 This quick start guide explains the basics of writing a Mattermost app.
 In this guide you will build an app that:

-- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
+- Contains a `manifest`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
 - Attaches the form `send-modal` in its `bindings` to a button in the channel header, and the form `send` to a `/helloworld` command.
 - Contains a `send` function that sends a parameterized message back to the user.
 - Contains a `send-modal` function that forces displaying the `send` form as a modal.